 Finally, patients treated with N-acetyl cysteine (NAC), the precursor to the amino acid cysteine and, by extension, the potent antioxidant glutathione, have been shown in studies to have significantly and consistently fewer exacerbations of both chronic bronchitis and COPD.

 Clearly, the use of essential amino acids may prove beneficial to those suffering from COPD.
+We recommend a balanced formula of essential amino acids, such as Life.
 However, even further benefits may be obtained by incorporating the following additional natural remedies into your management regimen.

 Nine More Natural Remedies to Help Manage Your COPD Symptoms